 Wet dog food

-Canned dog food, also known to many as wet dog food, includes pet foods that are sealed in some sort of cans, pouches, or other containers that preserve the moisture within them.
-Wet dog food has a consistency that is saturated and, while not completely liquid, does contain a lot of moisture (hence the name).
+Wet dog food has a saturated consistency and, while not completely liquid, does contain a lot of moisture (hence the name).

 Dry dog food

-Kibble, also known as dry dog food, comes in bags and is distributed at a higher weight than wet dog food.
-Dry dog food is made by the process we discussed in the first section: it is made using dough that is kept under high pressure and extruded through multi-shaped holes for sizing.
+The process makes dry dog food we discussed in the first section: it is made using dough that is kept under high pressure and extruded through multi-shaped holes for sizing.

 Raw diet dog food